Kurokishi no Kamen: Reception

 Next Generation reviewed the game as "Ghost Hunter", rating it three stars out of five, and stated that "it's important to being mention that, being from Japan, it's entirely in Japanese.
 If you don't understand the language, you won't get very far, but if you even understand a little, it's definitely worth it."
+The French magazine Consoles + gave a similar score of 68%, but was less kind regarding the language barrier and recommended fans of Japanese horror games stick with Doctor Hauzer to get the most out of the expensive 3DO console.
+Kurt Kulata of Hardcore Gaming 101 compared Kurokishi no Kamen to Mansion of Hidden Souls, another horror-themed, interactive film game.